bugzilla/bugzilla/docs/en/rst/using/understanding.rst

    on), or this bug stops other bugs being fixed (blocks), their numbers are recorded here.

-   Clicking the ``Dependency tree`` link shows the dependency relationships of the bug as a tree structure.
+   Clicking the :guilabel:`Dependency tree` link shows the dependency relationships of the bug as a tree structure.
    You can change how much depth to show, and you can hide resolved bugs from this page.
-You can also collaps/expand dependencies for each non-terminal bug on the tree view, using the [-]/[+] buttons that appear before the summary.
+You can also collapse/expand dependencies for each non-terminal bug on the tree view, using the [-]/[+] buttons that appear before the summary.